>

 3. How to design learning environments and activities that are responsive to learners' and community partners' needs.

 The program is centered around three main cores of education: learning, design, and analysis.
 The learning core focuses on theories of learning and their application and implications across different settings.
 The design core explores emerging learning technologies through a human centered design process.
-The analysis core focuses on systematic evaluation and program research efforts including learning analytics that focus on program development and an iterative design process.
+The analysis core focuses on systematic evaluation and program research efforts, including learning analytics that focus on program development and an iterative design process.

 The IDeaTE M.Ed. program is an immersive four semester program that includes 33 credit hours with an internship and capstone project.
 Coursework is directly connected to learning theory, design thinking, and analytic process and resources.